 The OSI (Open Systems Interconnection) model was first published in 1984 by the International Organization for Standardization (IOS).
 IOS sought to create a standardized language for network analysis and communication.
 The OSI model provided this language, enabling different devices and networks to transmit data smoothly.

-The OSI model divides networking into seven separate “layers”.
+The OSI model divides networking into 7 separate "layers".
 Each OSI model layer is part of a seven-stage stack.
 Information descends and ascends the stack as data flows through networks.
 In theory, the stacks represent critical processes in data transmission.
 These stages could include encryption, packet creation, flow management, and presentation.

 How does the OSI model work?

-The OSI reference model flows downwards from Level 7 (the Application Layer) to Level 1 (the Physical Layer).
+The OSI reference model generally flows downwards from Level 7 (the Application Layer) to Level 1 (the Physical Layer).

 This stacked construction makes sense from a troubleshooting perspective.
 Engineers can isolate problems at the network or application layer.
 Or they might look at physical medium issues such as cabling.

-Importance of the OSI model
+Importance of OSI Model

 The OSI model was important because it represented the first systematic attempt to standardize networking language.
 The fact that the model became used worldwide shows that the creators succeeded.
-And forty years later, the OSI concept still has many uses.
+And forty years later the OSI concept still has many uses.

-• Troubleshooting.
-The OSI hierarchy is a good shorthand for detecting network flaws.
+- Troubleshooting -- The OSI hierarchy is a good shorthand for detecting network flaws.
 Technicians can use the model to detect network-wide problems, application issues, or faults in physical equipment.
 OSI provides a clear way to break problems down into manageable chunks.

-• Security awareness.
-The OSI system allows security teams to identify security vulnerabilities.
+- Security awareness – The OSI system allows security teams to identify security vulnerabilities.
 Security teams can classify risks according to OSI layers.
-They can identify where data rests in the network hierarchy and assign protective controls to ensure data security.
+They can identify where data rests in the network hierarchy, and assign protective controls to ensure data security.
 OSI layers also help to stage secure cloud migrations.

 The OSI model provides a language for experts to use when discussing IT architecture.
 So while newer models have appeared, we still rely on the OSI template to understand networking.